Skip to main content

 2. Forms of filing

-Form 390 will be presented electronically through the Internet, at the electronic headquarters of the State Tax Administration Agency, through:
+Form 390 must be submitted electronically via the Internet, at the Electronic Office of the State Tax Administration Agency, through:

 1. Recognized electronic certificate.
-It may be used by all taxable persons.
+It may be used by all taxpayers.

-However, its use is mandatory for taxpayers registered in the Monthly Refund Registry, those who have the status of a large company or are attached to the Central Delegation of Large Taxpayers, those who pay taxes under the special regime of the group of entities, the Public Administrations, as well as those that have the legal form of a public limited company or limited liability company.
+However, its use is mandatory for taxpayers registered in the Monthly Return Registry, those who have the status of large companies or are attached to the Central Delegation of Large Taxpayers, those who pay taxes under the Special Regime of the group of entities, Public Administrations, as well as those who have the legal form of a public limited company or limited liability company.

 2. The Cl@ve system or signature system with access code in a previous registration as an established user.
 It may be used by all natural persons not required to use an electronic certificate.

-2.1 What technical requirements are needed for electronic filing
+2.1 What technical requirements are needed for electronic submission?

 In order to submit the VAT annual summary declaration, the following must be taken into account: